 Long-Term Care Assumptions in My Plan

 The median yearly cost of care in an assisted living facility in the United States in 2020 was $51,600.
 Based upon this data, the Planner's default modeling includes between $1,433 and $4,300 per month in today’s dollars.
 The system will apply these long-term care costs to the last 28 months of your life (and your spouse's) if you do not indicate that you have a long-term care policy, plan to purchase a long-term care policy to cover long-term care, expect a family member to help care for you, or predict that you will not ever need long-term care.
 You might want to research costs in your area and at your comfort level and make adjustments you feel appropriate.

 You can view these long-term care expenses in your Insights > Income and Expenses > Estimated Expenses Chart

 You have the ability to change the Long Term Care assumptions in My Plan > Expenses > Long Term Care.

-If you select "Plan to use home equity to fund the costs," the Planner will model the long term care costs described above.
-You may want to go to the housing page and estimate when the care would be needed and how you might want to access your home equity.
-Common solutions include getting a reverse mortgage to fund in home care and selling your home to fund a nursing home.
+If you select "Plan to use home equity to fund the costs," the Planner will still model the default long term care costs.
+You may want to go to the Home and Real Estate page and estimate when the care would be needed and how you might want to access your home equity.
+Common solutions include getting a reverse mortgage to fund in home care and selling your home to fund a care community.